 NBA Game Summary - Cleveland at New Jersey

-East Rutherford, NJ (Sports Network) - Richard Jefferson scored 28 points to lead New Jersey past Cleveland, 96-91, at Continental Airlines Arena.
+East Rutherford, NJ (Sports Network) - Richard Jefferson capped a career-high 42-point performance with an alley-oop basket with less than a second remaining to give New Jersey a 92-90 win over Cleveland at Continental Airlines Arena.

 Rodney Buford finished with a career-high 22 points, seven boards and four assists for the Nets, who have won two straight.
 Jefferson added Seven assists and six rebounds.

 LeBron James delivered 23 points, nine assists and nine rebounds for the Cavaliers, who have lost five of their last eight games.
 Jeff McInnis posted 17 points.
 Drew Gooden and Ira Newble both chipped in with 14 points.

 Jason Collins notched 10 points for New Jersey, which led 90-87 with 1:20 to go in the fourth quarter after four straight points by Jefferson.

 But James forced a 90-90 tie with 46.3 seconds to go with a dunk and a foul shot.